L3thal14/HacktheBox-Walkthroughs/Boxes/lame/README.md

 **Boom!**
 We end up with a command shell.
-But, we are not done yet since we are still don't have access to the root user.
+But, we are not done yet since we still don't have access to the root user.
 Time to search for SSH keys on the machine.
 Run the command:
 ``` cat /root/.ssh/authorized_keys```